InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/seat-non-bid.md

 ## Overview

-There’s an ongoing effort in the industry for exchanges to provide publishers with insights into why bidders do not bid.
-Insights include reasons why the exchange did not send a bid request to the bidder, why the bidder did not respond with a bid, and why a bid was considered invalid.
+There’s an ongoing effort in the industry for exchanges to provide publishers with insights into why seats do not bid.
+Insights include reasons why the exchange did not request a bid from a seat, why a seat did not bid, and why a bid was considered invalid.
 Publishers want to use this information to learn how to improve performance and increase efficiency.

-There is no location in the OpenRTB 2.x BidResponse object to convey these per-bidder scenarios to the publisher.
+This proposal introduces an extension on the `BidResponse` object to enable each seat to provide a reason for not bidding, or for the exchange to provide a reason for not requesting a bid or rejecting a bid from a particular seat.

+## Why Something New

+The OpenRTB 2.x `BidResponse` object defines the `nbr` field to provide one reason for not bidding.
+There's no structure defined to convey granular information when some seats bid and others do not.

-OpenRTB 2.x defines one object for seat specific responses.
-The `SeatBid` object and `Bid` sub-object constitute an offer to buy an impression and require at least one bid with a price.
-When no bid is placed, the `SeatBid` and `Bid` objects cannot be present in the BidResponse and thus cannot be extended with further information.
+The `Bid` object cannot be extended for non bid scenarios since it constitutes an offer to buy an impression and requires a price.
+Similarly, the `SeatBid` object cannot be extended as it requires at least one `Bid`.

-The Seat Non Bid is an extension of the OpenRTB 2.x BidResponse object which enables exchanges to specify a new seat specific response object to convey the reasons why an exchange was unable to solicit a bid.
-Publishers are able to act on this telemetry by automated analysis to optimize performance or to manually investigate bidding issues.

 ## Considerations

-Exchanges and Publishers who do not wish to emit or act upon these insights may choose to  ignore this extension with no action required.
+Exchanges and publishers who do not wish to emit or act upon these insights may choose to ignore this extension.
+Exchanges may provide an option to publishers for  including this level of detail.

-There are many reasons for a no bid scenario and it is understood not all would be included in a standardized enumeration.
+There are many reasons for a non bid scenario and it is understood not all can be included in a standardized enumeration.
 Exchanges may use 500+ values to define their own reason codes as appropriate.

 ## Specification